brianluft/arcadia/project/TASKS.md

     - [x] Update `scripts/init.sh` to `npm install` the test project.
 Run it.
     - [x] Create a simple way for us to write a series of MCP tool executions and then verify the responses, then tabulate the successes and failures.
     - [x] Update `scripts/build.sh` to build the test client into `dist/test/` and then run the test client, so that we run the tests every time after building.
+- [ ] Create a unit test system for the server, separate from our actually-for-real MCP test client.
+This will be used to test individual functions and components in the server without having to expose MCP tools for internal functionality.
+Use jest.
 - [x] Create a configuration system.
 At startup the server will read a config.json file in the parent folder of the folder containing the running js file.
 That is, our server is in `dist/server/` and the config file is in `dist/`.
     - [x] Make an example config.json and copy it into `dist/` on build.
 - [x] New config.json option: path to a storage directory.
 Default: `./storage/` (path relative to config.json, but absolute path also accepted if configured)
     - [x] Create the directory on startup.
 Create a test file and delete it.
 If any of that fails, print an error and exit.
-- [ ] Create a system for assigning unique timestamped filenames in the storage directory.
+- [ ] Create an internal system for assigning unique timestamped filenames in the storage directory.
 Make it one dense numeric ID with the date and time information encoded in it.
 Ensure the file does not exist when you return a newly assigned filename.
+We'll use this to store the output from tool executions so the client can page through it.
+This is not directly exposed as an MCP tool; it's used in tasks below.
 - [ ] New MCP tool: `run_bash_command`
     - [ ] Required parameter: String for the command line.
     - [ ] Required parameter: Working directory, absolute path required.
 The MCP client can specify either C:\Foo\Bar.txt or /c/Foo/Bar or /c:/Foo/Bar and all of them should work, even though only the first one is proper on Windows.
 Throw an error if it's not one of those forms; don't make any attempt to handle a relative path.
 The client is in a better position to fix their input.